Artsy Craftsy Mom

 6. Once the glue dries, pinch one end to form a petal-like shape.

-7. The key to getting a nice petal shape is to roll the strip loose.
+7. The key to getting a nice petal shape is to roll the strip a little loose.

 8. For the center, tightly roll the yellow strip and glue in place.